christoph-fricke/nim-game/README.md

 processing user input and providing state to the user interface while a user is playing.

-Each actor can be visualizes in real-time through the Stately inspector while the game is open.
+Each actor can be visualized in real-time through the Stately inspector while the game is open.

 ![game architecture](./architecture.png)